Forecasting emergency department boarding

 4) TimesFM, a time-series foundation model

-6) TimesFM + XReg, a foundation-model extension with external regressors
+6) TimesFM + XReg, a foundation-model extension incorporating external regressors

 The models were evaluated prospectively from July through October 2024 at two UC San Diego Health emergency departments, La Jolla and Hillcrest.